 Should we use open-source or managed MCP Gateway solutions?

 This depends on your team's capabilities and compliance requirements.
-Open-source options provide full control, no vendor lock-in, and zero licensing costs—but require infrastructure expertise.
-Managed platforms deliver production-ready services with compliance certifications, support SLAs, and faster time-to-production.
-Most SaaS companies in regulated industries choose managed solutions like MintMCP for their compliance guarantees and reduced operational burden.
+Open-source options provide control and lower licensing costs, but require infrastructure expertise.
+Managed platforms deliver production-ready services with compliance support, support paths, and faster time-to-production.
+Many SaaS companies in regulated industries choose managed solutions like MintMCP for compliance controls and reduced operational burden.